nats-io/natscli/examples/workqueue/README.md

 We choose the Work Queue Retention scheme that will ensure a message is deleted from the stream as soon as any worker has completed processing it.

-We keep an unlimited amount or messages but enforce a maximum size of `512` bytes per message.
+We keep an unlimited amount of messages but enforce a maximum size of `512` bytes per message.

 ```nohighlight
 $ nats stream add IMAGES